-We believe that it can be objectively expected that the new changes of economic reality (under the influence of the "new economy"), structure of contradictories, priority, system and criterion of values, will have an impact on the developing of many new directions of economic thought.
-It is certain that the "new economy" in some extent, violates and/or relativizes thesis of perpetuity and universalism of principle (and myths), "market choice and selfregulation" and "state-planned dictate" (in other words "spontaneous evolution and learning control" in a language growing conflict between competitive economic goals-efficiency and social justice, which some ignore it, assigning it to ethic problems.
+We believe that it can be objectively expected that the new changes of economic reality (under the influence of the "new economy"), structure of contradictories, prioit, assigning it to ethic problems.

-of F.Hayek).
+13 We will cite an example of theoretic perfect market and/or competition as neoclassical standard, whose every variance is thought to be pathological, although it is quite different in the reality.
+Or, for example, the sustainable development is in a direct contradiction with actual market prices, which objectively aren't based, not even approximately, on real externalities, so they cannot express all ecological damages that happen to environment because of market actions.
+What can we even say about growing conflict between competitive economic goals-efficiency and social justice, which some ignore rity, system and criterion of values, will have an impact on the developing of many new directions of economic thought.
+It is certain that the "new economy" in some extent, violates and/or relativizes thesis of perpetuity and universalism of principle (and myths), "market choice and selfregulation" and "state-planned dictate" (in other words "spontaneous evolution and learning control" in a language of F.Hayek).
 For at one side, it modifies the market choice and verifies convergence, and combination of market competition (as a horizontal dimension) and economic force (as a vertical dimension), while at the other hand it considerably reduces by monopolization of production and market (intracompany exchange, network business connecting and so on).
-At the end, we support the argument of G. Kolodko (2002), according to which, "in spite of new technology and forms of economic activities, the old laws, which were described by traditional economics, starting from the perpetual law of supply and demand, are still in effect".
+At the end, we support the argument of G. Kolodko, according to which, "in spite of new technology and forms of economic activities, the old laws, which were described by traditional economics, starting from the perpetual law of supply and demand, are still in effect" (2002).